sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedItems.markdown

 ]
 {{</instance-annotation>}}

-{{<instance-fail `An array instance with unevaluated items that do not conform to the 'unevaluatedItems' subschema is valid`>}}
+{{<instance-fail `An array instance with unevaluated items that do not conform to the 'unevaluatedItems' subschema is invalid`>}}
 [ "foo", 101, [ false ] ]
 {{</instance-fail>}}

 * For the first instance, there are no unevaluated items.

 * For the second instance, the item at 2nd index (i.e., `false`) remains unevaluated, and the `unevaluatedItems` subschema applies to it.
 This item conforms to this subschema, and hence the instance is valid.
-The annotations produced by applicators are: `prefixItems` → 0, `contains` → [ 1 ], and `unevaluatedItems` → true.

 {{<schema `Schema with 'unevaluatedItems', and 'allOf' keyword`>}}
 {